With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 What Caused the Tunguska Event?

 Modern science offers several explanations for the blast at Tunguska.
-An inbound comet, asteroid or other projectile from space is the likely culprit.
+An inbound projectile from space is the likely culprit.
 It may have entered Earth’s atmosphere and exploded with tremendous force before reaching the ground, flattening trees for miles without leaving a crater.
-This is the most widely accepted theory, and it seems plausible to many.
+This is the most widely accepted theory, and it seems the most plausible.

 More bizarre reasons include UFOs, visitors from another planet who were perhaps attempting to create the ultimate crop circle.
-Or, a black hole may have passed through the Earth, or even a chunk of antimatter.
-Though it seems if either of the latter were to occur we would not be here to talk about it.
+A black hole may have passed through the Earth or even a chunk of antimatter.

 One explanation involves Nikola Tesla, and some believe the blast at Tunguska was the direct result of one of his experiments.
 His brilliant work with electrical power might not be enough to make him a suspect, but when looking at his career as a whole the idea that he may have directed some sort of weapon at Tunguska begins to appear more plausible.